 A CSV file consists of one or more rows.
 Each row, in turn, can be made up of one or more fields.
 Each of the fields in a row is separated by a comma.
 That being said, in many cases, you would find that many other symbols are used as delimiters such as space, tab, or hyphen.

-The CSV format, unlike many other formats used for data manipulation like JSON or XML, is not very well specified.
+The CSV format is not very well specified, unlike many other formats used for data manipulation like JSON or XML.
 In other words, many of the features of the format are implementation-specific.
 In a nutshell, the following are the most important rules defining the structure of this format:

 CSV is one of the most widely used formats for scientific and engineering tasks.
 Aside from scientific calculations, they are also heavily used in the health, manufacturing, and finance industry.